Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Review of Existing First-Order Results

 Note from Markovity that $I(U;X)-I(U;Y)=I(U;X|Y)$.
 Then, we have the following asymptotic characterization of the WZ rate-distortion function.

 \begin{theorem}[Wyner-Ziv~\cite{wynerziv}] We have

 where $R_{\WZ} (D)$ is defined in \eqref{eqn:wz_function}. \end{theorem}

 The direct part of the proof of the theorem in the original Wyner-Ziv paper~\cite{wynerziv} is based on the average fidelity criterion in \eqref{eqn:average_fid}.
 It relies on the {\em compress-bin} idea.
 That is, binning is used to reduce the rate of the description of the main source to the receiver.
 The encoder transmits the bin index and the decoder searches within that bin for the transmitted codeword.
 The reproduction function $g$ is then used to reproduce the source to within a distortion $D$.
-To prove Theorem~\ref{thm:wz_asy} for the probability of excess distortion criterion, we can use the bounds provided in the following (e.g., Theorems~\ref{thm:iwa} or~\ref{thm:ver_wz}), which, at a high-level, are based on the same ideas as in~\cite{wynerziv}.
-The converse in~\cite{wynerziv} was proved for the average fidelity criterion in \eqref{eqn:average_fid} but can be adapted for the probability of excess distortion criterion by noting that for a sequence of rate-$R$ codes\footnote{This means that the $\limsup$ of $R(\Phi_n)$ defined in \eqref{eqn:rate_wz} is no larger than $R$.
-Also see \eqref{eqn:wz_rates}. } $\{\Phi_n\}_{n=1}^{\infty}$ for which $\Pe(\Phi_n;D)\to 0$,

-where \eqref{eqn:fatou} is by Fatou's lemma (the space $[0, D_{\max}]$ has finite Lebesgue measure) and the equality in~\eqref{eqn:usePeassump} is by the assumption that $\Pe(\Phi_n;t) \to 0$ for every $t\in (D, D_{\max}]$.
-As such by standard manipulations (see \cite[Thm.\ 11.3]{elgamal}), $R_{\WZ}(D)\ge R_{\WZ}^*(D )$ for the probability of excess distortion criterion.
-To the best of the authors' knowledge, it is not known whether $R_{\WZ} (\veps , D) = R_{\WZ}^*(D)$ for all $0<\veps<1$, i.e., whether the strong converse holds for the probability of excess distortion criterion.

-The analogue of Theorem~\ref{thm:kuz} can be distilled from the work of Iwata and Muramatsu~\cite{iwata02} who derived the general formula for the (fixed-length, maximum-distortion criterion) Wyner-Ziv problem.
-We rederive their general formula in Section~\ref{sec:gen_wz}.
-Before we state the theorem, let us define the three sets for fixed $(P_{UXY},g)\in\scP(P_{XY})$ and non-negative constants $\gamma_{\rmp}$ and $\gamma_{\rmc}$:
+To prove Theorem~\ref{thm:wz_asy} for the probability of excess distortion criterion, we may use the new non-asymptotic bound in Section~\ref{sec:novel_wz} or the weaker non-asymptotic bounds in \cite{iwata02} or \cite{Ver12}.